Table Of Contents

 • Transaction and payment gateway fees

-Payment gateways and their fees
+Payment gateways and what they actually charge

 Gateways collect payment from your customers.
 They split into two types: Shopify's own gateway and third-party providers.
 Use Shopify Payments and you avoid extra transaction fees.
 Use a third-party gateway and you pay an additional charge on top of your plan fees.